OVERVIEW OF SERRA CATHOLIC

 Uniform shirts can be ordered through Serra Catholic - please click here to access the uniform shirt order form.
 All orders must be prepaid.
 If you have any questions, please contact the school main office.

 Pittsburgh features four distinct seasons, with hot and humid summers and cold, snowy winters.
 The warmest month of the year is July, when the average daily temperature is 82F (28C) and the coldest month is January, when the average daily temperature is 35F (2C).
 Pittsburgh receives an average of 41.5 inches (105 cm) of snowfall each year.
 Students should plan to dress for all seasons.

 Applicants from China

-International students coming from China must work through the Cambridge Institute of International Education.
-We have partnered with Cambridge to help Chinese students through the admissions process and placement.
-To submit an application or if you have any questions, please contact our consultants at the Cambridge Institute at email@example.com
+- International students coming from China must work through the Ivy International Group.
+We have partnered with Ivy to help Chinese students through the admissions process and placement.
+To submit an application or if you have any questions, please contact our consultant at:

 Applicants from All Other Countries

 International Students from all other countries who are interested in attending Serra Catholic should contact Serra Catholic’s Admissions Director, Mrs. Lorraine Lyons, at 1-412-751-2020 extension 134 or via email at email@example.com